As a regular promoter of Haidt’s work, I have an opportunity and responsibility to speak out

 Look at this example of enormous fragility.
 Here is a person who is not at all equipped for the normal give and take of a campus environment, where of course we learn that opinions can be wrong.
 If your opinion is that the Earth is flat, for example, you shouldn’t be surprised to discover that this opinion will be challenged and hopefully changed.
-As I learned quickly at Ohio State University, you’re entitled to your opinion, but not your own truth: opinions really can be wrong.
-Learning the anti-fragility that college teaches is, of course, precisely about learning to understand that you’re entitled to your opinion, but that simply means that you’re entitled to be wrong.
+As I learned quickly at the Ohio State University, you’re entitled to your opinion, but not your own truth: opinions really can be wrong.
+The anti-fragility that college teaches is, of course, precisely about coming to understand that you’re entitled to your opinion, but that simply means that you’re entitled to be wrong.

 And I think that if you’re like me, you’d expect Haidt to point out that the bizarre thing in this quote is that it somehow takes this sort of discursive pursuit of truth, this mistake-checking, and this “assimilation” to a truer view as “non-thinking.”
 This, Haidt might intone wisely, is precisely the result of fragility: students get confused about the process of learning through critical self-examination and mistake-correction, and somehow even come to see this process as “non-thinking.”

-Haidt, being the perceptive and smart guy that he clearly is, will certainly go on to explain that this is a wonderful example of how politicized and learned fragility leads people to be satisfied with “I’m entitled to my opinion” when the University is, precisely, an institution that is designed to teach you to be profoundly dissatisfied with that posture.
-Instead of learning to be “entitled to our opinions” the University is there to teach us to take the planks out of our eyes: to be dissatisfied with our opinions, and to seek a greater truth instead.
+Haidt, being the perceptive and smart guy that he clearly is, will certainly go on to explain that this is a wonderful example of how politicized and learned fragility leads people to be satisfied with “I’m entitled to my opinion” when the university is, precisely, an institution that is designed to teach you to be profoundly dissatisfied with that posture.
+Instead of learning to be “entitled to our opinions” the university is there to teach us to take the planks out of our eyes: to be dissatisfied with our opinions, and to seek a greater truth instead.

 I’m flabbergasted as I watch Haidt go on.
 It is such a mind-blowing spectacle that it seems to me to be a violation of the laws of nature.
 It’s like watching a fig tree sprout thorns.
 This is Jonathan Haidt?
 The guy who taught me so much in The Righteous Mind?
 What is happening?
 My brain must be falling out.